Grandparents' Rights to Participate in a Child's Upbringing in Belarus

 Protecting Parental Rights

-A child can travel abroad with grandparents only if both parents provide notarized consent.
-To do so, both parents must visit a notary, where they will authorize the grandparent’s travel with the child.
-The consent specifies that both parents agree to the trip and can be valid for a set period or until the child turns 18.
-The notary charges a fee of 0.5 basic units, and parents must provide passports and the child’s birth certificate.
+A child may travel abroad with grandparents only with notarised consent from both parents.
+Both parents must appear before a notary and authorise the grandparent’s travel with the child.
+The consent specifies the trip parameters and may be valid for a defined period or until the child turns 18.

 Our Services